 \section{Homological growth}

-We now compute $b_i^{(2)}(G, \Fp)$ and $t_i^{(2)}(G)$ for certain groups which act on contractible complexes with strict fundamental domain.
+We now compute $b_{i}^{(2)}(G; \Fp)$ and $t_{i}^{(2)}(G)$ for certain groups which act on contractible complexes with strict fundamental domain.

-\subsection{A spectral sequence for \texorpdfstring{$b_i^{(2)}(G,\Fp)$}{b2(G,Fp)}}
+\subsection{A spectral sequence for \texorpdfstring{$b_{i}^{(2)}(G; \Fp)$}{b2(G; Fp)}}

-The following theorem generalizes \cite{aos20}*{Theorem 1.1}.
-We say a group $G$ is $\Fp$-$L^2$-acyclic if $b_i^{(2)}(G, \Fp) = 0$ for all $i$ and all residual chains of subgroups. \begin{Theorem} Suppose a residually finite group $G$ acts on a contractible complex $Z$ with a strict fundamental domain $(Q,\d Q)$, so that all nontrivial stabilizers are $\Fp$-$L^2$-acyclic.
-Then \end{Theorem} \begin{proof} For each $\gG_k$, there is an equivariant homology spectral sequence \cite{b94}*{(7.10), p.~174} converging to $H_{i+j}(\gG_k; \Fp)$, with the $E^1$-sheet given by:
+The following theorem generalizes \cite{aos21}*{Theorem 1.1}.
+We say a group $G$ is $\Fp$-$L^2$-acyclic if $b_{i}^{(2)}(G; \Fp) = 0$ for all $i$ and all residual chains of subgroups. \begin{Theorem} Suppose a residually finite group $G$ acts on a contractible complex $Z$ with a strict fundamental domain $(Q,\d Q)$, so that all nontrivial stabilizers are $\Fp$-$L^2$-acyclic.
+Then